Ritsumeikan Uji Junior and Senior High School: IG Course

-The IG Course is the largest course in the school.
+The IG or Integrated Global is the largest course in the school.
 The language of instruction is Japanese.
 All students also take English classes according to their level, and French, German, and Chinese language classes are also available.
 IG students select either the Science Career Stream or the Global Career Stream.

 The majority of students in the IG Course matriculate to one of the Ritsumeikan University campuses, though a minority matriculate to other schools in Japan.
 Therefore, the IG Course is a primarily a feeder course for Ritsumeikan University and Ritsumeikan Asia Pacific University.

 IM Course

 The IM course offers blended English and Japanese instruction and is designed for students who wish to become fluent in English in high school.
 First year coursework is in both languages, and from midway through their first year students go abroad to study for a whole academic year either in either Canada, Australia, or New Zealand.
 For their senior year, the bulk of classes are in English.
 Many IM students matriculate at Ritsumeikan University, while others chose schools in the Tokyo region.
 A small number of students from the IM Course elect to study overseas for university.
+Each year the 2nd year students from the IM course go to Cambodia for a study trip.

 IB Course

 Authorized by the IBO in 2009, the IB course has around 25 to 30 students per grade.
 All classes are taught in English by native-level speakers with the exception of Japanese language and literature classes.
 First-year classes prepare students for the challenge of the IB Diploma, and in the second and third year students study IB Diploma classes of their choice.
 The IB Course offers students the opportunity to earn a dual degree: the universally recognized IB Diploma as well as a standard Japanese high school diploma.
 Around half of the students matriculate internally from the junior high school, and the other half enter from other Japanese junior high schools or schools overseas.

-The majority of students in the IB course chose typically choose to study at universities other than Ritsumeikan University.
+The majority of students in the IB course typically choose to study at universities other than Ritsumeikan University.
 Historically, approximately half of the graduates have gone to study overseas and half have remained in Japan.
 The IB Course regularly achieves marks well above the world norm, with multiple students earning outstanding scores of over 40 (out of 45) in the IBDP.
 In 2012, one student achieved a rare perfect 45.